strimzi/proposals/037-kafka-canary-roadmap.md

 # Kafka Canary roadmap

-This proposal describes a possible future set of improvement and features for the [Strimzi Canary](https://github.com/strimzi/strimzi-canary)
+This proposal describes a possible future set of improvements and features for the [Strimzi Canary](https://github.com/strimzi/strimzi-canary) tool, which is used to check that Kafka clusters are operating correctly.

 ## Current situation